BIOPHILIUMmenu

 You are invited to give a private artist talk to share your work with the group.

-Botany 101: A crash course in plant physiology, ecology and automony with Biophilium director Alexis Williams.
+Botany 101: A crash course in plant physiology, ecology and autonomy with Biophilium director Alexis Williams.

-Plant Intelligence & Botanical Sensory Experiences with the International Laboritory of Plant Neurobiology
+Plant Intelligence & Botanical Sensory Experiences with the International Laboratory of Plant Neurobiology

 Birds and the Bees: Pollination and seed dispersal